 Because IGA has bootstrapped UBA with a mapping of human users with privileged accounts, the UBA system now knows that both these alerts were tripped by the same user.
 The UBA correlation and analytics engine determines that both these actions taken together constitute a potential threat, raising the risk score to “critical”.

 Because the company’s security architecture is well integrated, the following actions are immediately taken in real time and without human intervention:

 - IGA is alerted that the identities associated with the event should be disabled immediately using automated deprovisioning events where possible (for example the AD account).

 - The VPN system is alerted to block the IP address that was associated with the suspicious activities.

 - The DLP system is alerted to block further file transfers or emails from the identities involved (in case the identities have active sessions on these systems).

 - CASB and EMM are notified to immediately block all access for that user from mobile devices and to any cloud assets.

 - Security personnel are alerted to investigate the potential incident and all data related to all of these activities is logged for forensic analysis.

-Identity is the common element that threads through your IT and security infrastructure, and can serve as the unifying construct to synchronize your defenses.
+Identity is the common element that threads through your IT and security infrastructure, and can serve as the unifying construct to synchronise your defenses.

-Using identity to integrate UBA-driven detection tools and IGA-driven enforcement tools, you can take an adaptive and responsive approach to cyber security and significantly improve the security posture of your organization.
+Using identity to integrate UBA-driven detection tools and IGA-driven enforcement tools, you can take an adaptive and responsive approach to cyber security and significantly improve the security posture of your organisation.